jianhaoti/minimalistic-personal-page/README.md

-The deisgn philosophy imitates: https://gregorygundersen.com/blog/, which I highly recommend for the content.
+The deisgn philosophy imitates https://gregorygundersen.com/blog/, which I highly recommend for the content.